mpride44/CaseStudy/README.md

             run.py

 # Explanation
-Main directory name is __Case Study__ under this three files are present Project, run.py and Test.
+Main directory name is __Case Study__ under this files are present Project, run.py and Test.

 Project -> It is a package and contains the code for the API.